 2.1.
-This Constitution sets out how the Council operates, how decisions are made and the procedures followed to ensure that these are efficient, transparent and accountable to local people.
+This Constitution sets out how the Council operates, how decisions are made, and the procedures followed to ensure that these are efficient, transparent and accountable to local people.
 Some of these processes are required by law, whilst others are a matter for the Council to choose.
 A copy of the Constitution is on the Council's website and a paper copy can be inspected in the Council's main Reception.
-This summary is a guide to how the Council and its meetings work.